paasmaker/paasmaker/documentation/source/administrator-permissions.rst

 	Allows a user to view (through the web interface or API) the credentials associated with services in the workspace.
 This includes usernames and passwords for database connections, or other shared secrets in a service.

+SERVICE_IMPORT
+	Allows a user to import the contents of a service.
+They also need to be able to upload files for this to work.

+SERVICE_EXPORT
+	Allows a user to download a service's contents.

+SERVICE_TUNNEL
+	Allows a user to create a TCP tunnel to a service.
+This also allows them to see all the credentials for the service as well, as this is returned when the tunnel is created.